 We get it, designing a user friendly form that creates a positive user experience is easier said than done!
 Don’t underestimate the power of approachable, seamless and attractive forms that clearly indicate the value of they’ll gain from completing your form.
 With careful attention to the best UX form design practices, you will have the key to boosting your conversion.

-At CloudApp, we offer our basic features for free.
+At CloudApp, we offer our basic features like screenshots and screen recorder for free.
 This allows customers to experience our value before upgrading their plan when they want access to our extra features.